-- (a) An Electoral Assistant may resign by notifying the Returning Officer either verbally or in writing. - (b) The resignation may be effective immediately, or at a time and date acceptable to the Returning Officer.
+- 604(6) Resignation from office - (a) An Electoral Assistant may resign by notifying the Returning Officer either verbally or in writing. - (b) The resignation may be effective immediately, or at a time and date acceptable to the Returning Officer. - 604(7) Revocation of appointment